The downside of living in a 200 sqft Airstream

 Things I don't like about living in our Airstream

-And before wrapping up the post, a quick note about the black water – yes, the black water tank holds the poop water.
+Lastly, I miss my king sized bed.
+I’m not a big fella – 6-foot even, about 200 pounds, but I still enjoy a little space to move around in bed.
+Without slideouts, there’s no bloody way a king bed would fit in the Airstream, so we share a queen.
+Can anyone say “first world problems”?And before wrapping up the post, a quick note about the black water – yes, the black water tank is where our poop and pee live.
 Water, along with any contents contained within, gets flushed from the toilet and held in the black water tank underneath the Airstream.
-Naturally, this tank requires emptying every week or so, and many consider it to be a “shitty job”, literally.
+Naturally, this tank requires emptying every week or so, and many consider it to be a “shitty job,” literally.

 But honestly, it's really no sweat.
 In fact, I don't even need to move or touch the sewer hose at all during this process.
 All I do is pull the black water tank release handle and watch that beautiful brown poop water drain out of the tank, through the sewer hose and into the sewer.
 Then, I connect the fresh water hose (a regular garden hose) up to the "black water rinse" receiver line and wash out the black tank, as well as the sewer hose itself, with fresh H2O.
 When complete, I push the release handle back in and go on about my business.